 Can Nerium Nerium EHT lower risk of dementia or Alzheimer’s or improve memory if it were taken long term?
 It's a tantalizing idea to be sure.
 Currently, there is just not enough evidence to say yes or no to this question.

 For those who have dementia or are thinking about EHT for their family members who already have cognitive insufficiency problems, the best advice is show the the ingredients this supplement to a their doctor.

 Food for thought: Evidence suggests regular exercise can preserve brain health.

 Nerium EHT and Concussions

 The Sigmun Biosciences website used to contain an EHT supplement called “Me Sports” where “Me” stands for “Mind Enhancement.”
 They used to say that Me Sports “provides the best protection for your brain.”
 References to Me Sports no longer appears on the Sigmun website.
-It has been replaced Nerium EHT and so I believe it's been discontinued.
+It has been replaced by Nerium EHT and may be discontinued.

 Nerium EHT and Parkinsons